Manchester Travel Guide

 When the city centre was badly damaged in an IRA bombing in 1996, much of the central area was beautifully renovated.
 Now renamed the Millennium Quarter, it is a marvellous contrast of splendid Victorian architecture and towering glass edifices, including the eye-catching Urbis exhibition centre.

 Manchester is home to two of the United Kingdom's largest universities: the University of Manchester and Manchester Metropolitan University.
 The Royal Northern College of Music is located here as well, bringing the total to roughly 86,000 students living in the city.
-This large student population ensures that there is always a buzz of activity in Manchester.
+This large student population ensures that there is always a buzz of activity and a party vibe in Manchester.

 Become our Manchester Travel Expert